aaronpkelly/aaronpkelly.github.io/nixos.md

 	- you have to wait until the dependency is built on hydra, which depending on the queue wait times could be a couple of days!
 - the nix language is very difficult to learn

+# channels

+## searching for older packages

+searching for older packages: https://lazamar.co.uk/nix-versions/?package=libdrm&version=2.4.106&fullName=libdrm-2.4.106&keyName=libdrm&revision=860b56be91fb874d48e23a950815969a7b832fbc&channel=nixpkgs-unstable#instructions

+## troubleshooting

-# packages not being updated?
+### packages not being updated?

 this command: